CAAPIM/Microgateway/get-started/get-further/api-with-oauth.md

   laptop IP if running this get started on your laptop.

   Update the Gateway:

   ```
   docker-compose -f docker-compose.yml -f docker-compose.dockercloudproxy.yml up -d ssg
   ```

-  Wait for the Gateway to be running:
+  Wait for the Gateway to be running for about 30 seconds:

   ```
   curl --insecure --user "admin:password" https://localhost/quickstart/1.0/services
   ```
   Should return a list of services.

 - Create a file named Gatewayfile with the following content: